Helping a Friend

 Take Care of Yourself

 It's important when giving support to a survivor that you take care of yourself as well.
 SAVIP advocates support friends and family of survivors by referring them to resources and offering other assistance as needed.
 Drop in or make an appointment to discuss your individual needs.
+The university also offers resources for mental health and emotional well-being.

 Step in, speak up.
 Learn how to engage as an active bystander and make our campus a healthier, safer place for everyone.